 Other than picking the right thing off the Russ & Daughters menu, the most important thing you can do during your visit is take a number.
 They’ll call your number, and you have just a few minutes to place your order.
 While you wait, you can check out the endless amount of smoked fish, cream cheese, salads, and other goodies for sale.

 Having never ordered a bagel and lox sandwich before, I felt a little overwhelmed with options.
-The sandwiches are a bit pricey (you can spend upwards of $15 on one), so I didn’t want to order the wrong thing.
+The sandwiches are a bit pricey (you can spend upwards of $20+ on one), so I didn’t want to order the wrong thing.
 I chose an everything bagel with plain cream cheese and Norwegian smoked salmon.
-Then I proceeded to kick myself for not ordering a pretzel bagel, but I digress.

 There’s no place to sit inside of Russ & Daughters, but there are a few benches outside.
 The store is also close to the Sara Roosevelt Park and Tompkins Square Park, should you venture here on a warmer morning.
 Or, you know, be like me and scarf your sandwich down in 3 minutes.
 No judgment here.